Twisted-Fields/acorn-precision-farming-rover/SIMULATION.md

 for integration testing but it has proven useful for navigation software development.

-now you should be able to open the User Interface in your browser on: http://localhost
+Now you should be able to open the User Interface in your browser on: http://localhost

 The UI will be refactored later.
-But for now just do the following steps:
+For now use the following steps to load a navigation path and run the simulated robot:
 - click `select a path` and then e.g. `aaa_test3`.
 - click `Load Path` on the Right.
 The Loaded Path Name should appear on the right.
 - click `Clear Autonomy Hold`.